-When a timely warning is issued, the Director of Environmental Health, Safety & Security will notify the Vice President for Student and Academic Affairs, the Vice President for Business Affairs, the College President, the local police and dispatch and the Deans.
+When a timely warning is issued, the Vice President for Business Affairs will notify the Vice President for Student and Academic Affairs, the College President, University Police Department - Northern Command, the local police and dispatch and the Deans.
 They will be notified of the immediate threat, the emergency response that has begun and any need for additional actions or plans.
-Should the Director be unavailable the Security Supervisor and on-duty security staff will make the notification.
+Should the Vice President for Business Affairs be unavailable the Security Supervisor and on-duty security staff will make the notification.
 Upon approval of the timely warning notice the Director of Facilities will be notified to begin any necessary equipment shut down or staff assistance based on the type of emergency.
-Should the Director be absent she will be notified of the emergency situation as soon as possible.